ykk136/klogg/DOCUMENTATION.md

 #### Version checking options

-If version checking is enabled then *klogg* will once a week try to grab a version information file from Github repository and see if new version has been released.
+If version checking is enabled then *klogg* will once a week try to grab a version information file from GitHub repository and see if new version has been released.

 Stable builds will check if new stable version is available and pop a dialog about it.
 Testing builds will check for new testing versions.